Black Kampot Pepper PGI

 - grind your pepper shortly before use

-- add the ground pepper to your preparation at the very last minute
+- add the ground pepper to your preparation at the very last moment

 - keep your Kampot pepper in closed packaging